 Lastly, you’ll want to know how solar panels impact property taxes.
 In some cases, homeowners may get a break from their property taxes because of the solar panels.
 For example, you can get a property tax break for installing solar panels in some places.

 However, this varies from state to state, so it’s essential to check with your local government.
 One way to understand how your solar panels impact your property taxes is to go online and look up other homes in your area with the same features.
 You could also talk to your real estate agent to get an idea of how it works in your area.

-Jenny Kim is the managing director at Energy Center of the World where she is responsible with helping make solar power more accessible and affordable to anyone that wants to take advantage of the many benefits of solar energy.
+Jenny Kim is the solar director at Green Building Elements where she is responsible with helping make solar power more accessible and affordable to anyone that wants to take advantage of the many benefits of solar energy.
 Jenny holds a Master of Science in electrical engineering from Virginia Tech where she paid her way through college as a top-performing inside sales representative for SolarCity.

 You can connect with Jenny on LinkedIn here.